updated September 14, 2017

 The High Deductible Health Plan (HDHP) is a catastrophic health insurance product that transfers more of the cost of getting sick onto the consumer than other managed care insurance plans.
-It is often called a consumer-driven health plan.
 It is the go-to health insurance product today as employers try to shift health care costs away from the company and onto workers.
 Our government has had to make it more appealing to individual Americans by attaching the tax-advantaged Health Savings Account (HSA) to it.
-In the HSA-qualified HDHP, the consumer uses the money he (and possibly his employer) deposited into his HSA account to pay for routine health care expenses before the high deductible is satisfied.
+In the HSA-qualified HDHP, the consumer uses the money he (and possibly his employer) deposited into his HSA account to pay for routine health care expenses with pre-tax dollars before the high deductible is satisfied.

 Consumers Driving the Flow of Treatment?

 What exactly are the consumers driving?
-The theory holds that allowing patients to control and manage their own health care dollars, consumer-driven health plans help individuals become better consumers of health care.
-If the money comes from our own pocketbooks, this theory contends that we will shop for the best prices, use only the medical providers that are best for our needs, and stop taking advantage of frivolous medical services.
+The theory holds that by allowing patients to control and manage their own health care dollars, the consumer-driven health plans help individuals become better consumers of health care.
+If the money comes directly from our own pockets, this theory contends that we will shop for the best prices, use only the medical providers that are best for our needs, and stop taking advantage of frivolous medical services.
 When doctors see that we are price conscious, they will rush to decrease their prices and improve quality to keep patients.
-This is believed to be the most effective way to reduce healthcare costs–make the sick pay more!
+Health experts believe this is the most effective way to reduce healthcare costs–make the sick pay more!

 This theory makes a lot of false assumptions and sounds great, as long as you are not the sick person being made to shoulder more of the cost of health care.
 It assumes that when the sick individual American walks into the doctor’s office, he is in charge of treatment.
-This concept is true in theory, but not in practice.
+This concept may be true in theory, but not in practice.
 The medical professional gets paid only for services he performs and when a sick patient walks into his office, he DRIVES the treatment flow, not the patient.
 Patients who try to drive treatment flow are often met with stiff resistance even when they are somewhat knowledgeable and up to speed on their health.
 The medical community works hard to keep health data, pricing, and reimbursement information from patients making control of treatment by patients impossible.

 Consumers Are Really Being “Driven” and Not Doing the “Driving”

 Members of HICUP (federal government and insurance companies) are quick to report how “consumer-driven” HDHPs are working to decrease health care spending.
 What they do not tell you is how much of this short term health care spending reduction is due to people delaying or foregoing needed health care because they do not have the money to pay for it now.

-Not every medical consultation is for an emergency medical problem that requires immediate attention.
-For example, many mental health problems can escalate into major life-changing events if left untreated.
+These consumer-driven HDHP plans are particularly detrimental for people with mental health problems.
+Many mental health problems can escalate into major life-changing events if left untreated.
 Is the average consumer capable of evaluating the need for psychological or behavioral help or is it easier to delay mental health treatment when money is not available to pay out-of-pocket?
 To the non-medical consumer, the $200/hr cost for mental health treatment is very expensive on a limited budget.
-He will rationalize forgoing the medical intervention and hope for the best.
+He will rationalize foregoing the medical intervention and hope for the best.
 For many American families making the median household income in the United States, the choice is about spending their limited resources on $1000 (five sessions) of psychology treatment versus feeding, clothing, and providing shelter for their families.
 Americans should not be forced to make these choices.

 HSAs, the carrots used to get people to signup for HDHPs, are marketed as an added tax-free vehicle for retirement savings.
 This is true for a small subset of relatively healthy, higher income Americans.
 People with chronic diseases, who need regular care, may exhaust their HSA money nearly as fast as they deposit it, never building a surplus.
-For these people, the HSA-qualified HDHP simply becomes a catastrophic health insurance plan that transfers more of the cost of health care from the insurance company (or employer) onto the patient.
-Many lower income Americans are financially incapable of coping with the onerous HDHP cost share requirements.
+For these people, the HSA-qualified HDHP simply becomes a catastrophic health insurance plan that transfers more of the cost of health care from the insurance company (or employer) onto the patient (and the taxpayer).

 The Bottom Line